yashmahalwal/nirikshak/docs/SettingUp.md

 ## What if my API is not written in typescript?

+You will need to install typescript to run our tests.
+But you don't need to convert your code to typescript.
 We are mainly concerned with the server implementation.
 You can make your own type definitions for that.
 Split your code as shown above.
 Afterwards, add a declaration file

 ```typescript
 // app.d.ts